Master Limited Partnerships

 For each tax year, investors are liable for taxes on the net investment income and realized capital gains, but the return of capital reduces their cost-basis, so the return of capital portion is not taxed until the CEF shares are sold.

-This is also the reason that most MLP CEFs trade at large premiums to their reported net asset value (NAV).
+This is also why most MLP CEFs trade at large premiums to their reported net asset value (NAV).
 When the CEF receives a return-of-capital distribution from an MLP in its underlying portfolio, it too must write down its cost basis for that MLP.
 Deferred taxes come into play, and often MLP CEFs have very large deferred tax liabilities.
 Such liabilities, by definition, lower the reported NAV, even though some of those deferred liabilities may never actually be recognized.
 Astute investors realize all this and are willing to pay more than the reported NAV for the fund.
 This is another example of why the relative discount/premium of CEFs is more important than the absolute discount/premium.

 Disadvantages of MLPs

-A major disadvantage of MLPs is that distributions are considered to be a form of passive income as defined under IRC §469.
+A major disadvantage of MLPs is that distributions are a form of passive income, as defined under IRC §469.
 Because MLPs are publicly traded partnerships, passive losses from an MLP can only be deducted from income earned from that same MLP.
 It cannot be deducted against other income, not even other passive income, until the MLP units are finally disposed of.
 So passive losses from an MLP must be carried forward to future tax years until the MLP earns sufficient income to offset the losses.
 Thus, a primary consideration for any would-be investor of MLPs is how long the MLP will sustain losses and when is it likely to become profitable.
 Investors should also consider how much debt for which they would be personally at risk.

-The biggest risk for an MLP is that it fails to make the required quarterly distribution, which is a form of default, similar to when a bond issuer misses an interest payment.
+The biggest risk for an MLP is that it fails to make the required quarterly distribution, which is a form of default, like when a bond issuer misses an interest payment.
 Anything that causes cash flow to decline, such as losing customers, natural disasters, or price competition, increases the risk of default, which will reduce the price of the MLP units in the secondary market.

 Another disadvantage of MLPs is that funding is limited.
 MLP units represent a percentage ownership of the partnership, so no more than 100% of the interest can be sold, thus limiting growth.
 A corporation on the other hand, can issue more stock to obtain more funding.